CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. `seedu.taskell.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+These tests are checking multiple code units as well as how the are connected together.<br>
       e.g. `seedu.taskell.logic.LogicManagerTest`

 **Headless GUI Testing** :
-Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
+Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the headless mode.
  In the headless mode, GUI tests do not show up on the screen.
  That means the developer can do other things on the Computer while the tests are running.<br>
  See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.